Improving Your Urinary Continence

 • Without you knowing it.

 Bring your urination log with you to your next appointment.
-Your doctor or nurse will review and discuss it with you.
+Your healthcare provider will go over it with you.
+Tell them if you forget to measure your urine or can’t measure your urine.

 The goal of Kegel exercises is to strengthen your pelvic floor muscles.
 This can help prevent urinary incontinence.